CroquetMickael/specflow-emulator/docs/docs/Features/scenario-context.md

   }
 ```

-With `specflow-emulator`, you just have to use in your step the scenario context, it will automaticly share data between your steps, let's take the previous example and convert it to the new way.
+With `specflow-emulator`, you just have to use in your step the `scenarioContext` object.
+It will automaticly share data between your steps.
+Let's take the previous example and convert it to use `specflow-emulator` and `scenarioContext`.

 ```javascript
 import { defineSteps } from "specflow-emulator"